Food can be a minefield!

 Testing for Food Sensitivities

 One of the best ways to identify food sensitivities is an elimination diet.
-An elimination diet involves removing all suspect foods, that may be triggering the immune system, for a limited time (at least 3 to 4 weeks).
-After this period, foods are re-introduced systematically, every two or three days whilst keeping a close eye on your symptoms for a reaction to the food.
+An elimination diet involves removing all suspect foods, that may be triggering the immune system, for a limited time (at least 3 to 4 weeks, and up to 3 months).
+After this period, foods are re-introduced systematically, every two or four days whilst keeping a close eye on your symptoms for a reaction to the food.
 In that way, we can identify which foods that you are react to.
+How long you avoid the trigger foods before re-introducing them, and how often you re-introduce them will depend on the severity of your symptoms.

 Whereas lab testing only tests how certain parts of the immune system (such as IgG) respond to foods, an elimination diet paints the picture of how the body as a whole responds to the food.
 This is important as there may be other causes of a reaction other than just IgG antibody reactions.